xairoo/audiobookshelf-tracker/README.md

 docker compose -f docker-compose.yml up -d
 ```

-Now you can login at http://localhost:3000 with the user `admin` and the password you have set.
+Now you can login at http://localhost:3000 with the username and password based on `USERNAME` and `PASSWORD`.

 Enjoy!